Home of the Phone Free Commute

 High Vis Idiot

-I spent years studying neuroscience, psychology, contemplative traditions - and my own excessive phone use.
+I spent years studying neuroscience, psychology, contemplative traditions - and my own mind amid excessive phone use.

 I saw that